Job title Personal trainer

 5 things I've learned as a personal trainer

-“In an industry where around 90% of all people fail and quit within 18 months, I feel confident enough that my experiences are more than capable of helping anyone wanting to prolong their career as a personal trainer.
+“In an industry where around 90% of all people fail and quit within 18 months in their job as a personal trainer, I feel confident enough that my experiences are more than capable of helping anyone wanting to prolong their job as a personal trainer.

 “So, if you would like to be in the top 10% of all the personal trainers in the world who survive longer than 18 months, then please read on.
 If you’ve already made it to 18 months then these lessons will be just as valuable.”